 - Runs on pennies of electricity per cycle.

 Dolphin (made by Maytronics) is the leading robotic-cleaner brand.
 Its robots have their own motor and filter, so they don’t load your pump or filter system, and they actively scrub surfaces rather than just collecting debris.
 They’re the most energy-efficient option and the best at leaving walls and waterline genuinely clean.
 For most modern pools, this is the technology to choose — see our full best robotic pool cleaner guide.
+If you’ve settled on the Dolphin brand, our best Dolphin pool cleaner guide ranks every current model from the E10 to the Sigma.

 Polaris: the pressure-cleaner king